 What is a Trademark?What is a Trademark?

-For general trademark information, please contact the Trademark Assistance Center.
-If you have questions regarding foreign trademarks, please call 1(866) 999-HALT.
+For general trademark information, explore www.uspto.gov/TrademarkBasics and download the Trademark Basics booklet.
+If you have questions, contact the Trademark Assistance Center.
+If you have questions regarding foreign trademarks, call 1(866) 999-HALT.